-Source: AEC 2016, Virtual Tally Room, 2010, 2013, 2016
+Source: AEC 2019, Virtual Tally Room, 2013, 2016, 2019

-Commonwealth electoral divisions (CEDs) have been classified according to the 2016 AEC demographic classification system.
-This is broadly comparable to the 2011 ASGS Remoteness Structure.
+Commonwealth electoral divisions (CEDs) have been classified according to the 2019 AEC demographic classification system.

-Boundary changes to the 2016 AEC demographic classification system may affect data from previous yearbook publications.
+Boundary changes to the 2019 AEC demographic classification system may limit comparability of data from yearbook publications prior to 2019.

 Percentage point change may vary from annual figures due to rounding.

-&lt;sup>59 Adapted from ABS 2003, Measures of Australia's Progress, Canberra.
+Adapted from ABS 2013, Measures of Australia's Progress (cat. no. 1370.0), Canberra.

-&lt;sup>60 Commonwealth electoral divisions (CEDs) have been classified according to the 2016 AEC demographic classification system.
+66 Commonwealth electoral divisions (CEDs) have been classified according to the 2019 AEC demographic classification system.
 This is broadly comparable to the ASGS Remoteness Structure.